 We arrived at the Canal Park Concert Hall with time to wander around a bit before lunch.
 Wuxi is a beautiful community with lovely trees and flowers lining the roads.
 We were originally slated to have our workshop and concert at this concert hall, but found out while on tour that the demand for tickets exceeded the hall’s capacity.
 Thus we were moved to a hall double the size.
 We stayed long enough for a good lunch of steamed mini bread loafs with a tasty meatball-like center, then drove to our hotel for check in and to grab our concert attire.

 As we drove to the Wuxi Grand Theatre Concert Hall, we began to realize that the wonderful building we had passed on the way into town was the new location of our concert.
-It has wonderful modern architecture that still pays homage to old China.
+It has beautiful modern architecture that still pays homage to old China.
 It is huge, as all buildings here seem to be.

 We dropped bread crumbs to find our way through the large hallways, and had a great Bruckner workshop with the Wuxi Shanhe Chorus.
 Dr. Staheli worked with this fine community choir three years ago, and many of the same members were singing today.
 Singers joined them in “Locus iste”; the choir was most responsive to all Dr. Staheli asked them to do.
 The Singers performed “Os justi” for them.
 The hall has fantastic sound, despite a very high ceiling with an almost-lattice covering that lets some sound escape.